Compliance and enforcement

 - Response - taking the appropriate action.

-The department works with water users to encourage and promote compliance.
-This is outlined in the Strategy for compliance and enforcement in water resource management.
-The department ensures that compliance and enforcement is conducted properly and fairly by applying the Compliance and Enforcement Policy.
+We ensure that compliance and enforcement is conducted properly and fairly by applying the Compliance and Enforcement Policy.
 The policy also describes the range of tools available to the department to encourage compliance.

 Frequently asked questions